Updated: July 14, 2023

 4. Liquidate assets and investments

-If you find yourself still short of cash, then proceed to redeeming your paper investments and sell your pooled fund units and shares.
+If you find yourself still short of cash, then proceed to redeem your paper investments and sell your pooled fund units and shares.

 5. Withdraw from your life insurance policy